 Get it from Amazon for $21.

-The set comes with 36 playing cards, 264 playing chips, caller's mat and cards, and a storage box.
-This version is a fun twist on the classic, but instead of calling out numbers, the leader calls out words (there are 46 most-used words), players search their cards for a match, and when they have one, they mark it with a red chip on the match.
-Once a player has covered the spaces on their card (or whichever spaces you decide count as Bingo), they get to yell BINGO!!
+The box comes with 36 playing cards, 264 playing chips, caller's mat and cards, and a storage box.
+It's similar to the classic game, but the leader calls out words instead of letter/number combos.
+Then each player searches their card for a match, and when they have one, they mark it with a red chip.
+Once someone has all the spaces covered on their card (or whichever spaces you decide count as Bingo), they get to yell BINGO!!

 Promising review: "Getting my daughter to do sight words has been a nightmare lately, she pretends she has no idea what anything is and refuses to sit down and try.
 But, with this game, she wants to play for hours!!!
 I give her two cards and we all play together as a family, she thinks it is the best game and it really is helping her learn her sight words!!
 Finally something that gets her excited about learning!!" —Rebecca